-Our overall goal is to establish the PURE EP System as a new platform in the EP market.
-We believe that the PURE EP System and its signal processing tools will possibly improve patient outcomes because we believe that the PURE EP System may have the following advantages over the EP recording systems currently available on the market:
+We believe that the PURE EP System and its advanced signal processing may contribute to improvements in patient outcomes due to the following advantages over the EP recording systems currently available on the market:

-- Precise, uninterrupted, real-time evaluations of electrograms; - Higher quality cardiac signal acquisition for accurate and more efficient electrophysiology studies and catheter ablation procedures to help reduce costs and length of procedures; - Reliable display of information to better determine precise ablation targets, strategy and end point of procedures with the objective of reducing the need for multiple procedures; - A device that can run in parallel with the existing EP lab equipment.
+- Precise, uninterrupted, real-time evaluations of electrograms; - Higher quality cardiac signal acquisition for accurate and more efficient electrophysiology studies and catheter ablation procedures to help reduce costs and length of procedures; - Reliable display of information to better determine precise ablation targets, strategy and end point of procedures with the objective of reducing the need for multiple procedures; - Enhanced visualization tools

+A device that can run in parallel with the existing EP lab equipment.

 On February 18 and February 19, 2019, we conducted the first clinical cases with our PURE EPTM System which was announced on February 20, 2019.
 The patient cases were performed by Andrea Natale, M.D., F.A.C.C., F.H.R.S., F.E.S.C., Executive Medical Director, Texas Cardiac Arrhythmia Institute at St. David's Medical Center.
+On April 16, 2019, we announced the completion of our second set of patient cases at Greenville Memorial Hospital in South Carolina which were performed by Andrew Brenyo, MD, FHRS.
+Dr. Brenyo used the PURE EPTM System during procedures on patients with ischemic ventricular tachycardias, atrial fibrillation, PVC and atypical flutters.
+And, on May 6, 2019, we announced the completion of our third set of patient cases at Indiana University under the leadership of Prof. John M. Miller, M.D. and Dr. Mithilesh K. Das, MBBS.
+Drs.
+Miller and Das used the PURE EPTM System during procedures on patients with atypical flutter, atrioventricular nodal reentry tachycardia (AVNRT), atrial fibrillation, SVT, PVC and a rare case of dual septal pathway.
 Initial results showed improved signal detection and fidelity compared to the data acquired using the existing recording devices in the EP lab.
-We intend to conduct additional clinical external evaluation at a select number of centers.
+We intend to continue to conduct additional clinical external evaluation at a select number of centers.